rootpy/rootpy/docs/modules/plotting.rst

    >>> h.GetTitle()
    ''

-This insures that all objects have unique names by default in rootpy and is particularly helpful if naming isn't important in your application (since you don't intend to write the objects in a file, for example).
+This ensures that all objects have unique names by default in rootpy and is particularly helpful if naming isn't important in your application (since you don't intend to write the objects in a file, for example).
 You can, however, specify a ``name`` or ``title``::